kiennt2/front-end-workflow-with-gulp/README.md

 ## Javascript

 For each JS file in `app/js` a minified JS file is generated which gets stored in the build `build/js` folder.
-Partials stored in `app/js/partials` can be included with `//= require partials/file.js`.
+Partials stored in `app/js/partials` can be included with `//= partials/file.js`.
 Vendor JS assets can be stored in `app/vendor` and included with `//= ../vendor/file.js`.
 Bootstrap 3 is imported by default.

 ## Templates